MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-gateway.md

 ## Solutions and workarounds

-Download the July 2023 version or later of the on-premises data gateway.
+Download the version 3000.182.5 or later of the on-premises data gateway.